Smallville, Dark Angel, and Supernatural.

 He was decent on Heroes, and Once Upon a Time, and iZombie.
 And I must have seen him in guest roles that I don't remember.

-I know him best from Night Court, and Dave's World.
-There were also a few eps of Cheers, and It, and I think I saw the TV movie Spies, Lies & Naked Thighs (but I don't really remember anything about it).
+I know him from Night Court; and Dave's World; and a few eps of Cheers; and It; and Spies, Lies & Naked Thighs.
 And I might have seen him in things I don't remember.

 There was Perfect Strangers, several eps of Picket Fences, several eps of Angel, several eps of Lost, an ep of Grimm, and probably various other stuff...

 I know him from Big Wave Dave's, and Northern Exposure, and Chicago Hope, a few guest spots on Picket Fences, and China Beach, and an episode of Monk, a couple eps of Commander in Chief, and an episode of Modern Familiy, and an ep of The Carmichael Show.

 I know him from Edward Scissorhands; and Escape From Sobibor; and So I Married an Axe Murderer; and The Rocketeer; and Grosse Pointe Blank; and Gattaca; and Get Smart; and Little Miss Sunshine; and a very small role in The Muppets.
 And he voiced Schmendrick in The Last Unicorn.

 The first thing I specifically remember him from is The Chronicle.
 I've undoubtedly seen him in various guest roles that I don't remember, but these days I mainly know him from Supernatural (starting in season 8), and a recurring role on New Girl (starting at the end of season 2).
 Also some voice work.